nikitavoloboev/data/tools/tools.md

 - [Zulip Chat](https://zulipchat.com/) - Combines the immediacy of real-time chat with an email threading model. ([Code](https://github.com/zulip/zulip/))
 - [Roam Research](https://roamresearch.com/) - Note-taking tool for networked thought.
 - [jazz rooms](https://jazz.ninja/)
+- [Baseline](https://baseline.dev/) - Easily audit who has access to SaaS services you are using in your organization.
+- [Formito](https://formito.com/) - Create Forms that Feel Like an App.
 - [Indent](https://indent.com/) - Access requests made easy.
 - [Repren](https://github.com/jlevy/repren) - Simple but flexible command-line tool for rewriting file contents according to a set of regular expression patterns.
 - [SILE](https://github.com/sile-typesetter/sile) - Typesetting system; its job is to produce beautiful printed documents.